BCWoodard/TUTBuildConfigurations/README.md

 3. Now you need a way to differentiate variables between the configurations you've created.
 This is done by creating a configuration file.
 In this example, we use a Property List.
 The .plist contains dictionaries for each of our configurations (development, production, etc.) and key/value pairs for each of the build specific variables we need.
 For example, Google Analytics or Flurry codes, APIs, FacebookIDs, etc.

+Essentially your configurations dictionary will look something like this:

         {
           {"development": {
             "GACode":"DevGoogleCode",